 - It isn’t always clear which element of the page has the current keyboard focus.
+For example, on the main University website the cookie banner covers some content for the user when it gains focus making it difficult to access links.
 This doesn’t meet criterion 2.4.7 (focus visible).

 We are applying a plan to make sure our content is navigable as part of our remediation plan for accessibility.
 We are adjusting our heading structure, making sure we have descriptive and informative titles, logical and intuitive link orders, and links with clear names and purpose.
 We are making sure every page clearly shows where the keyboard focus is at any moment, and that there are at least two ways to reach our most important sites on every page.